 Growing up on the family farm and nursery in rural Oregon, he pruned trees and shepherded sheep for 15 years.
-He became an Eagle Scout at age 17 and graduated high school with honors and was the top art student in his school.
+He became an Eagle Scout at age 17 and graduated high school with academic honors and was the top art student in his school.

 Natan studied at three universities (including a year in Switzerland), and trained to be a journalist completing a B.A. in French (and nearly a second B.A. in journalism).
 He wrote for several newspapers (including the Portland Oregonian), along with doing a stint as television presenter and a radio Bible teacher.

+At age 13 Natan started his business of pruning trees and doing yard for some of his neighbors as a source of income.
+At age 23 after graduating from university, he worked for the family landscaping business.
 At 25, Natan started a tree and plant care company that he operates to this day, which is the source of his income.
 He is an OSU Master Gardener, an ISA Certified Arborist, an ISA Tree Risk Assessment Qualified and a State of Oregon licensed commercial pesticide applicator.

 Natan is still married to his first and only wife, Sandi, and together they have four children.
 Without Sandi, there would be no Hoshana Rabbah, Elim, Sukkot NW, Torah Study Guides or this blog.
 Natan remains grateful to YHVH Elohim for his gift of Sandi.

 His number one passion is to know and to serve Yeshua the Messiah (Jesus Christ) our Redeemer and Master, and to become like him by loving him and keeping his Torah commandments and helping to regather to Yeshua the lost sheep of the house of Israel (i.e. Christians in the Sunday church).